pramodrps/pramodrps.github.io/_posts/2024-04-29-five-stages-to-reach-customer.md

-### Persuasion Stage:
+### Persuasion Stage

 ![Persuasion Stage](/assets/images/persuassion2.jpeg)

 When people learn about a new product, they start forming opinions about it.
 These opinions can be good or bad, and depend on whether the right people are hearing about it.
 What people already believe can also influence their opinion.
 During this stage, customers are trying to understand the product.
 But as they get more information, their feelings about the product start changing too.
 They become more interested and think about what might happen if they use the product.

 Customers want to know the answers to questions like "What will happen if I buy this?" and "Is it worth it?"
 It's important to answer these questions to help them make a decision.
 People often look for information on how the product works, its good points and bad points, to calm their worries before moving forward.

 The goal of this stage is to form a clear opinion - either positive or negative.
 But just because someone likes an idea doesn't mean they'll actually use it.
 There's a gap between knowing about something, liking it, and actually using it, which we call the KAP-gap (Knowledge, Attitude, Practice).

-### Decision Stage:
+### Decision Stage

 ![Decision Stage](/assets/images/decision3.jpeg)

 When customers are deciding whether to use a new product, they go through a process where they weigh their options and make a choice.
 They can choose to adopt the product (use it) or reject it (not use it).

 One important way to make this decision is by trying out the product hands-on.
 This works especially well with software products that offer trial periods.
-When customers get to try something before committing, they're more likely to decide to use it.

-Product demos can also help people make up their minds faster.
+When customers get to try something before committing, they're more likely to decide to use it.Product demos can also help people make up their minds faster.
 Demos are especially helpful when done by someone who's respected or influential, because it adds credibility and saves time.

 It's not just about getting people to adopt the product - it's also important to understand why some people might choose not to use it.
 Not every product is right for everyone, and some people might be happy with what they already have.
 When customers decide against using a product, it can happen actively (they consider it but don't like it) or passively (they never even considered it).

-### Implementation Stage:
+### Implementation Stage

 ![Implementation Stage](/assets/images/implementation4.jpeg)